NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/technical-tools/SDG.md

 {{< container_open title="Has SDG been used in the past?" icon="fas fa-history" id="past-usage" >}}

 Although numerous commercial APIs for generating synthetic data exist, widespread adoption has historically been limited due to the risk data-sharing poses for privacy.
 Particularly in the public sector, where stringent privacy preservation is imperative, adoption has faced SDG hurdles.
 Yet, the couple of last years has seen landmark use cases of data sharing enabled through SDG.

 #### Use cases

-Notably, [Lighthouse Reports](https://www.lighthousereports.com/suspicion-machines-methodology/) shared inadvertently acquired data to the public through SDG, shedding light on biases in a massive data set that the Municipality of Rotterdam used to for ML-driven risk profiling in the context of social welfare re-examination.
+Notably, [Lighthouse Reports](https://www.lighthousereports.com/suspicion-machines-methodology/) shared inadvertently acquired data to the public through SDG, shedding light on biases in a massive data set that the Municipality of Rotterdam used for ML-driven risk profiling in the context of social welfare re-examination.

 #### AI Act